 Implementation of Project Management

 Starting a project without clear goals, proper project delivery timelines and budget estimates may sound strange.
-But, project management statistics show that 37% of project failures are due to lack of clearly defined objectives and milestones to measure progress.
+But, project management statistics show that 37% of project failures are due to a lack of clearly defined objectives and milestones to measure progress.
 Besides, the average cost overrun of all projects is 27%.

 Furthermore, only 21% of the organizations use standardized project management practices.